soundasleep/jevon.org/wiki/Integration_Testing_with_EmberJS_and_JQuery.md

 ---
 layout: page
-title:  "Integration Testing with EmberJS and JQuery"
+title:  Integration Testing with EmberJS and JQuery
 author: jevon
-date:   2014-04-30 19:31:05 +1200
+date:   2014-04-30 19:31:05 +12:00
-tags:   [Javascript, Testing, EmberJS]
+tags:
+  - Javascript
+  - Testing
+  - EmberJS
+redirect_from:
+  - "/wiki/integration_testing_with_emberjs_and_jquery"
+  - "/wiki/Integration Testing With Emberjs And Jquery"
+  - "/wiki/integration testing with emberjs and jquery"
+  - "/wiki/Integration_Testing_With_Emberjs_And_Jquery"
 ---

 [EmberJS](EmberJS.md) / [JQuery](JQuery.md)